deepbeepmeep/Cosmos1GP/README.md

 -  *Sage attention* is also quite complex to install on Windows but is a bit faster than the xformers attention.
 Moreover Sage Attention seems to have some compatibility issues with *Pytorch Compilation*.
 -  *Pytorch Compilation* will work on Windows only if you manage to install Triton.
 It is quite a complex process I will try to provide a script in the future.

-### Profiles
-You can choose between 5 profiles depending on your hardware:
-- HighRAM_HighVRAM  (1): at least 48 GB of RAM and 24 GB of VRAM : the fastest well suited for a RTX 3090 / RTX 4090 but consumes much more VRAM, adapted for fast shorter video
-- HighRAM_LowVRAM  (2): at least 48 GB of RAM and 12 GB of VRAM : a bit slower, better suited for RTX 3070/3080/4070/4080 or for RTX 3090 / RTX 4090 with large pictures batches or long videos
-- LowRAM_HighVRAM  (3): at least 32 GB of RAM and 24 GB of VRAM : adapted for RTX 3090 / RTX 4090 with limited RAM  but at the cost of VRAM (shorter videos)
-- LowRAM_LowVRAM  (4): at least 32 GB of RAM and 12 GB of VRAM :  if you have little VRAM or want to generate longer videos
-- VerylowRAM_LowVRAM  (5): at least 24 GB of RAM and 10 GB of VRAM : if you don't have much it won't be fast but maybe it will work

-Profile 2 (High RAM) and 4 (Low RAM)are the most recommended profiles since they are versatile (support for long videos for a slight performance cost).\
-However, a safe approach is to start from profile 5 (default profile) and then go down progressively to profile 4 and then to profile 2 as long as the app remains responsive or doesn't trigger any out of memory error.

 ### Run a Gradio Server on port 7860 (by default)
 To run the text 2 world (video) model: